-Tree trenches and tree boxes are vegetated engineered landscape practices designed to filter or infiltrate stormwater runoff.
-They can be incorporated into a wide variety of landscaped areas, including ultra-urban landscapes.
-Technically, tree boxes and tree trenches are bioretention practices, but their design, construction, maintenance, and benefits merit a separate discussion.
-Note that this page does not discuss urban forests and use of trees in natural landscape settings.
-These are discussed on a separate page.
+Tree trenches and tree boxes are a specific type of bioretention practice.
+They are vegetated engineered landscape practices designed to filter or infiltrate stormwater runoff.
+They can be incorporated into a wide variety of landscaped areas, including highly urban and ultra-urban environments landscapes.
+While tree boxes and tree trenches are bioretention practices, but their design, construction, maintenance, and benefits merit a separate discussion.

 ||Benefits are maximized for bioinfiltration.
 Biofiltration may export phosphorus if not designed properly.